informjennifer/WashU-datarescue/how-to-start/track-3-data-capture.md

 5. Drop the zipped file into the [Box](https://wustl.box.com/s/cjboayt41bi202zb3ddq44q5jgrmd2ti) folder you created in step 2.
 6. If you cannot access the Box foder, send an email to researchdata@wustl.edu, subject line: “WashU Data Rescue [DATE]” with the date in MM-DD-YYYY formatting.
 Attach the compressed ZIP file you created in step 2.
 7. If files are too large, and you have an active WUSTL key you can request access to transfer via Globus:
-   * to get access to the Globus transfer application
-   * you will be prompted to get permission
+   * for access, navigate to [Globus transfer application](https://app.globus.org/file-manager/collections/6ebc17da-232a-4bec-97fb-eb6c03e8c1fe), where you will be prompted through steps to receive transfer permissions.
-   * if you have trouble, consult with the present coordinators to determine other means of transfer
+   * if you have trouble, consult with the present coordinators to determine other means of transfer.
 8. If files are too large (greater than 2gb), and you DO NOT have an active WUSTL key:
        * consult with the present coordinators to determine other means of transfer.
 9. In the File Transfer Checklist section of the [Dataset Archiving Tracker](https://docs.google.com/spreadsheets/d/13JTbYVAdSgRpwbQ6FZXFkTVqhmokv6g3tCCMbSSug4A/edit?usp=sharing), update the “Transferred to Coordinator?” column for your dataset to “Y”.